| Phylum Cnidaria

 average 15-25cm long.
 Sometimes really small ones 2-4cm long are seen.

-connected to one another, each playing a different role.
+one another, each playing a different role.

-polyp, that supports the whole colony.
-The bottom half of the primary
+that supports the whole colony.
+The bottom half of the primary polyp

-come across this bone washed ashore.
+this bone washed ashore. |

 The upper half called the rachis sticks out of the surface.
 The rachis

-These leafy shapes make the colony resemble a feather: sea pens are
+colony resemble a feather: sea pens are so named because they resemble

-so named because they resemble feather quill pens.
+feather quill pens.

 There is also another kind of highly modified polyp, called siphonozooids,